 3. Go Sulfate-Free

-Sulfates are surfactants responsible for that satisfying sudsy effect that your body wash or shampoo works up when you lather.
-Sulfates are popular because they are very good at what they do, cleansing the surface of your scalp.
+Sulfates are surfactants responsible for that satisfying sudsy effect that your body wash, or shampoo works up when you lather.
+Sulfates are popular because they are very good at what they do: cleansing the surface of your scalp.

 However, they might be too good at what they do.
-In addition, they can have an incredibly abrasive effect on damaged or vulnerable hair, so consider skipping it once you have bleached your locks.
+In addition, they can have an incredibly abrasive effect on damaged or vulnerable hair, so consider skipping them once you have bleached your locks.

 4. Put DOWN the Purple Shampoo